-2. A contracting authority may ask an economic operator at any moment during the procedure to submit all or part of the supporting documents where, in the view of the contracting authority, this is necessary to ensure the proper conduct of the procedure.
+2. A contracting authority may ask tenderers and candidates at any moment during the procedure to submit all or part of the supporting documents where, in the view of the contracting authority, this is necessary to ensure the proper conduct of the procedure.

-Before awarding the contract, the contracting authority shall require the tenderer to which it has decided to award the contract to submit the supporting documents in accordance with Article 56a and, where appropriate, Article 61, unless the contracting authority can obtain these documents or the relevant information by accessing a database pursuant to paragraph 3.
+Before awarding the contract, the contracting authority shall require the tenderer to which it has decided to award the contract to submit up to date supporting documents in accordance with Article 56a and, where appropriate, Article 61, unless the contracting authority already possesses these documents or can obtain these documents or the relevant information by accessing a database pursuant to paragraph 3.
 The contracting authority may invite economic operators to supplement or clarify the certificates received pursuant to Articles 56a and 61.